5.4 OIST PhD Students

 In exceptional circumstances the period of study may be extended beyond the standard period of 5 years.
 Extensions require approval of the Dean of the Graduate School.

-The maximum enrollment period is 10 years, including Study Leave and Annual Leave.
+The maximum enrollment period is 10 years, including Study Leave and Personal Time Off.
 Periods of Non-Study Leave are not included in the maximum enrollment period.

 The academic year begins in September each year, and is composed of three terms, with nominally 15 weeks of scheduled teaching in each term.